71emj/compare/README.md

 # SwitchCase
 SwithcCase is a zero-dependency library that evaluates complex case matching.
 SwitchCase have features supporting evaluations made by passing expression in the form of string(s), array, and function as "case(s)" as well as end-of-evaluation callback and individual match callbacks(optional).

-<strong>Note on naming in the following doc:</strong> the naming of the library is still tbd.
+<strong>note on naming in the following doc:</strong> the naming of the library is still tbd.
 The original library is named as SwitchCase, I later added a wrapper, Match, as an interface to minimalize footprint.
 Since this is still an early version of the library, I decided to keep the naming option open until it is ready to ship.

-<strong>Important Note: </strong>security feature will be implement in the next interation, where expression can only be a "single-statment" ie. one-semi-column-only.
-Multi-statement expressions are suggested to be split into separate expression or be constructed into a custom function

 ## Features
 * Basic name-value matching similar to switch.